pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 emulation, in the experimental [Pydrofoil](https://docs.pydrofoil.org) project (supports RISC-V and ARM by now).
 For Pydrofoil, the performance of integer operations is significantly more important than for "normal" Python code, which is why I've become much more interested in optimizing integer operations.
+The simple integer operation rewrites of the last post were all implemented long ago, and so were a lot of more complicated ones.
+But there surely are a lot of them missing, compared to mature compilers.

 Finding missing optimizations is quite hard to do manually, because it involves carefully staring at huge concrete traces of programs that we care about.
 So